soverenio/docs/docs/source/getting-started/installation.rst

       For routing incoming traffic to multiple services of different types, read the `routing section of Traefik docs <https://doc.traefik.io/traefik/routing/overview/>`_.

-6. Configure your service to route traffic to Soveren Gateway.
+6. Configure your service(s) to route traffic to Soveren Gateway.

    .. admonition:: Tip
       :class: tip

-      Read `Deployment and fallback <fallback.html>`_ for a deployment scheme example and fallback plan.
+      Read `Deployment and fallback <fallback.html>`_ for a deployment scheme example and a fallback plan.

 7. `Go to the dashboard <link-to-soveren-dashboard>`_ and check the PIIs detected in your traffic and your compound risk score.